-- We’re always talking about balance and intuitive eating with our clients, it’s the only way to achieve long-term results!.
+- We’re always talking about balance and intuitive eating with our clients, it’s the only way to achieve long-term results and truly achieve your weight loss transformation!
 I recommend you also read our supportive blog article Reasons to Not Use the Word Cheat Meal

 This isn’t your first rodeo trying to lose weight, why should this time be any different?
 “Weight loss transformation” sounds like a pretty big task and you remember that terrible feeling of falling short of your goal from prior attempts.